 Do not stop taking escitalopram suddenly or without talking to your doctor first.

 Is it safe to take it for a long time?

-Escitalopram is safe to take for a long time.
-There don't seem to be any lasting harmful effects from taking it for many months and years.
+Otherwise there don’t seem to be any lasting harmful effects from taking escitalopram for many months and years. lasting harmful effects from taking it for many months and years.

 Is escitalopram better than other antidepressants?

 Escitalopram isn't any better or worse than other antidepressants.